4d-depot/Build4D/Build4D/Documentation/Classes/Standalone.md

 <!-- Type your summary here -->
 ## Description

 This class allows you to create a standalone application.
-It is composed of:
+It is composed of the following:

 * a [Class constructor](#class-constructor)
 * a [\_renameExecutable](#renameExecutable) function